58 Probability

 The conditional probability on the left-hand side, \(\Pr\left( A|B \right)\), is called the posterior probability.
 The probabilities \(\Pr(A)\) and \(\Pr(B)\) are also called the prior probabilities.
 The Bayes rule allows us to express the probability of \(A|B\) as a function of the probability of \(B|A\) and vice versa.

-You can combine Bayes’ formula as given here with the law of total probability to compute the marginal probability in the denominator.
-This makes it even more evident how Bayes’ rule allows us to reverse the conditioning:
+The power of Bayes’ rule is to change the conditioning between the right hand side and the left hand side of the equation.
+You can combine these expressions of Bayes’ rule with the law of total probability to compute the marginal probability in the denominator.
+This makes it even more evident how Bayes’ rule reverses the conditioning:

 \[ \Pr\left( B_{j}|A \right) =\frac{\Pr\left( A|B_{j} \right)\Pr\left( B_{j} \right)}{\sum_{i = 1}^{n} \Pr\left( A|B_{i} \right)\Pr\left( B_{i} \right)} \]